praveen-nb/praveen-nb/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on GCP Cloud Security
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AWS,GCP,Splunk,Cloud
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Cloud Composer, Service Now, IAM
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Entry level job in Cloud Security
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: +1 7047563621, praveen.balsa22@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: Mr.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: AWS DevOps associate and Certified Ethical Hacker.
 -->